Top 10 Pros & Cons of Being in the Trucking Business

 Advantage #5: Entry-Level Opportunities with Room for Growth

 Unlike many other industries that require years of education, the trucking business allows you to start with minimal qualifications, offering great entry-level opportunities.
+This accessibility means motivated individuals can begin earning a living wage within weeks rather than years.
+Consider the following pathways that make trucking an attractive starting point for ambitious workers:

-• A commercial driver’s license (CDL) is relatively quick to obtain.
+• A commercial driverโ€™s license (CDL) is relatively quick to obtain.

 • No need for a college degree to start working.